mhassell/deltaBEM/README.md

 TBD:

-1. Develop CQ code to move to time domain.
+1. Convergence studies with CQ

-2. Include convergence studies to show the correctness of the methods and plots/movies to learn how to use matplotlib and the like.
+2. Plots/movies to learn how to use matplotlib and the like.

 3. Need to figure out a replacement for the triangulateGeometry method (this uses PDEtool in Matlab).